-(c) "Commissioner" means the commissioner of education, or the commissioner of the Minnesota Housing Finance Agency as authorized by section 462A.05, subdivision 15c.
+(c) "Commissioner" means the commissioner of children, families, and learning, or the commissioner of the Minnesota housing finance agency as authorized by section 462A.05, subdivision 15c.

 Subd.
 2. Grants; administration.
 Within the limits of the available appropriation, the commissioner must develop a swab team services program which may make demonstration and training grants to eligible organizations to train workers to provide swab team services and swab team services for residential property.
 Grants may be awarded to nonprofit organizations to provide technical assistance and training to ensure quality and consistency within the statewide program.
 Grants must be awarded to help ensure full-time employment to workers providing swab team services and must be awarded for a two-year period.

 Grants awarded under this section must be made in consultation with the commissioners of the department of health and the housing finance agency, and representatives of neighborhood groups from areas at high risk for toxic lead exposure, a labor organization, the lead coalition, community action agencies, and the legal aid society.
 The consulting team must review grant applications and recommend awards to eligible organizations that meet requirements for receiving a grant under this section.